Kerkenes: History

+Late Bronze

 It has been suggested that this was a Hittite site in the Bronze Age, with the underlying hill being the sacred Mount Daha.
 An important Imperial Hittite city at Kusakli Hoyuk sits in the valley of Egrioz Su river about 8 km to the north-northwest of the city on the Kerkenes Dag.
-According to Gurney, the textual evidence that he assembled strongly points towards an identification of Kusakli Hoyuk with the town of Zippalanda, as mentioned in Hittite documents.

-The huge overlaying Iron Age construction at the site makes this very difficult to verify.
+According to Gurney, the textual evidence that he assembled strongly points towards an identification of Kusakli Hoyuk with the town of Zippalanda, as mentioned in Hittite documents.The huge overlaying Iron Age construction at the site makes this very difficult to verify.

+Iron Age

 The Iron Age city, apparently a planned urban space, was only briefly occupied and is extremely large.
 This has suggested to some that the city was an imperial foundation of non-local peoples.
 Although its historical context remains unclear, Phrygian remains have been found.
 The archaeological survey shows that the city was burned, destroyed, and abandoned.

+An Old-Phrygian inscription has been found at Kerkenes Daǧ.
+This is the Old-Phrygian inscription K-01.

+Byzantine period

 The site also contains a Byzantine castle.